sawyerh/xstate-form-prototype/README.md

-# StateX demo
+# XState demo

-This is a super simple multi-step form prototype using [StateX](https://xstate.js.org/), focusing on how StateX might be used to create a branching form experience.
+This is a super simple multi-step form prototype using [XState](https://xstate.js.org/), focusing on how XState might be used to create a branching form experience.

 **[View the demo here](https://sawyerh.github.io/statex-form-prototype/index.html)**